1. Digital Health Apps/Software

 3. If your response to Q2 is yes, please state whether it matters if, the users are residents using it within their jurisdiction and/or using it outside their jurisdiction; and/or it is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.
 In each case, please summarise any implications (if applicable).

-It does not matter under either case.
+It does not matter in either scenario.

 The PDPO is applicable to both the private and the public sectors.
 As such, B2B and B2C digital health apps/software must comply with the PDPO.
+This applies equally in relation to the Pharmacy and Poisons Ordinance and Electronic Health Record Sharing System Ordinance.

 5. In the context of physicians relying on digital health apps (containing software), whether for in-person or via telemedicine consultations, are there circumstances where the physicians’ liability can be limited or transferred to the producer of the software contained in the app, or of the final product/app itself, when a fault or inaccuracy with the software (rather than the physicians’ error) occurs, leading to damage (or injury)?